gnmbuto/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 15 - Count that word

-Task 16 - What's next in root?
+Task 16 - What's next in there?

+Task 17 - No bin patterns